Heartburn - bland diet; Nausea - bland diet; Diarrhea - bland diet; Peptic ulcer - bland diet

 A bland diet can be used alongside lifestyle changes to help treat ulcers, heartburn, nausea, vomiting, diarrhea, and gas.
 You may also need a bland diet after stomach or intestinal surgery.

 A bland diet includes foods that are soft, not very spicy, and low in fiber.
 If you are on a bland diet, you should not eat spicy, fried, or raw foods.
 You should not drink alcohol or drinks with caffeine in them.

-Your doctor or nurse will tell you when you can start eating other foods again.
+Your health care provider will tell you when you can start eating other foods again.
 It is still important to eat healthy foods when you add foods back in.
-Your doctor can refer you to a dietitian or nutritionist to help you plan a healthy diet.
+Your provider can refer you to a dietitian or nutritionist to help you plan a healthy diet.

 Foods you can eat on a bland diet include:

-Some foods you should not eat when you are on a bland diet are:
+Some foods you may want to avoid when you are on a bland diet are:

 You should also avoid medicine that contains aspirin or ibuprofen (Advil, Motrin).